 What makes the Danes DANISH: A guide to understanding the Danes that highlights their character and behaviour with warmth and wit.

 ‘I laughed till I cried.
 After two years in Denmark this book still manages to provide insights into the Danes.
 I find myself quoting it when trying to describe Denmark to others, and even to my Danish boyfriend.
-His constant “you mean other people don’t do that” was only interrupted by his laughter.
 What is more it has been used as a textbook in a Danish Business School’s cultural understanding classes, and the Danish AIESEC (the world’s largest student organisation) offers this series to all students participating in their international traineeship exchange programme.
 What more recommendation do you need?’
 Reviewer from UK

 ‘Amazing book.
 The three authors are 100% attuned to the Danes.
 They get the Danish humor right – which is normally a major problem for all non-Danes.
 The style is humorous in an understated way that makes it an easy and funny read.
-The book is widely sold in Danish bookshops as an introduction to Denmark and the Danes.
 We could not have written it better ourselves, really.
-So, if you are going to Denmark or need an introduction to Danes this is the book to get.
-PS: I even gave my Swedish mother in law a copy.’
+So, if you are going to Denmark or need an introduction to Danes this is the book to get.’
 Reviewer from Denmark

 ‘Both good fun and true.
 A real life-saver.
 I’ve been living in Denmark for 4 months now and I bought this book just before I left – it has proved invaluable!
-It covers how the Danes see themselves and their neighbours, social customs, etc., as well as trivia that would take you years to find out otherwise.
-One of the best things about it is the writing style – it’s to-the-point and humourous, making the book an entertaining read.
+It’s to-the-point and humourous, making the book an entertaining read.
 If you really want to understand the Danes then this book will fill you in on all the essential details.’
 Reviewer living in Aalborg, Denmark

 If you would like to comment or submit a review on the Xenophobe’s Guide to the Danes please do so in the box to the right.
 We also occasionally put up links to other sites with interesting and humorous insights on the quirks and characteristics of nations, please see below for the latest.